jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/products/common/vpc.md

 in order to specify what traffic can get into or outside of it, from what port, protocol, and so on.

+## Public Oath

+1. There is a VPC called `fluid-vpc` with an Internet Gateway accessible at `0.0.0.0/32`, and subnets as described below.
+   We can add more subnets after the last one, but the existing subnets, their CIDR and availability zone is constant over time.
+1. There is a Security Group called `CloudFlare` which allows all outbound traffic from the host, and allows income traffic from the CloudFlare IP addresses.

 ## Architecture

 1. We have a single VPC for the entire company,